Medical

 What do I need to know about the dental cleaning & extraction/s procedure my pet went through?

-- Your pet received the same care and attention to their teeth today as you do when you visit the dentist.
-This includes full mouth x-rays, subgingival (below the gum line) scaling, ultrasonic cleaning, and polishing.
-The doctor may also have recommended other advanced periodontal treatments and possible extractions of diseased teeth.
+- Your pet received thorough routine dental care which includes full mouth x-rays, subgingival (below the gum line) scaling, ultrasonic cleaning, and polishing.

 What can I expect when I bring my pet home tonight?

-- Since your pet had general anesthesia today he/she may be groggy, slightly unstable.
-Allow your pet to recover in a quiet room at home away from other pets.
+- Since your pet had general anesthesia today they may be slightly unstable and groggy.
+Allow your pet to recover in a quiet room at home, away from other pets.

-- A small tube was placed down his/her throat and can sometimes cause irritation for a day or two.
-If there is persistent coughing for more than two days, please let us know.
+- A small tube was placed down his/her throat and this can sometimes lead to irritation for a day or two.
+If you observe persistent coughing for more than two days, please let us know.

 - Your pet was placed on its back for the dental procedure.
-Therefore it can be normal for them to experience some nasal congestion and/or sneezing.
-Please let us know if this does not resolve within a few days.
+This means they may experience some temporary nasal congestion and/or sneezing.
+Please let us know if these symptoms do not resolve within a few days.

 - With absorbable sutures in the mouth, it is important to feed your pet a very soft diet (this can be canned/wet food or dry food soaked in water until very soft) until they return for their recheck or otherwise directed.
 This also means no hard toys, treats, etc that may interfere with the healing of the extraction sites.